NFL Playoffs 2017: Bold Predictions For Conference Championships

 If Rodgers continues to play like the best quarterback in the league, then the Packers likely aren’t going to lose, especially if the ball is in his hands late in the game.
 As for Pittsburgh, it has the toughest task of all.
 After all, New England has the best record in football, and Tom Brady and Bill Belichick have been here many times before.

 However, if Roethlisberger has a mistake-free day in the turnover department, then the Steelers could end up lighting up the scoreboard.
-No matter what the case, look for the Green Bay Packers to knock off the Atlanta Falcons in the NFC Championship, and also look for the Pittsburgh Steelers to take down the New England Patriots in the AFC Championship.
+No matter what, look for the Green Bay Packers to knock off the Atlanta Falcons in the NFC Championship, and also look for the Pittsburgh Steelers to take down the New England Patriots in the AFC Championship.
 Road warrior will be the name of the game in this round of the 2017 NFL playoffs.

 [Featured Image by Jim Rogash/Getty Images]